Can You Get a First-Time Personal Loan With No Credit History?

 What Is a Credit Score?

-Credit scores are used to predict how likely a borrower is to pay a loan back on time and are based on different scoring models that use information from credit reports to determine a credit score.
-Different companies use different credit scoring models, but most take the following factors about a person’s financial history into account.
+A credit score is a three-digit number used to predict how likely you are to pay your bills on time.
+Your credit scores (yes, you have more than one) are calculated using information from your credit reports.
+Different companies use different credit scoring models, but most take the following factors about a person’s financial history into account:

 • Bill-paying history